PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

                 \text{s.t.}\quad &\frac{1}{2}(\theta-\theta_{k})^{T}\boldsymbol{H}(\theta-\theta_k)\le \delta . \label{eq:update1}

-            In fact, the above problem is essentially an optimization problem presented in TRPO, which can be completely solved using the method we introduced in the TRPO tutorial.
+            The above problem is essentially an optimization problem presented in TRPO, which can be completely solved using the method we introduced in the TRPO tutorial.
             +++
             The Omnisafe code of the :bdg-success-line:`Implementation of Stage I` can be seen in the :bdg-success:`Code with Omnisafe`, click on this :bdg-success-line:`card` to jump to view.